Skip to main content

 How to get a loan with no credit or bad credit

-Having a good credit score has a great impact on your chances of getting approvals for things like credit cards and loans.
-It shows potential lenders and creditors that you’re a responsible buyer and with low risk.
-Your credit score should be something that you monitor and keep track of regularly, using tools like Chase Credit Journey® to help guide you.
+Having a good credit score can improve your chances of getting approvals for things like credit cards and loans.
+It shows potential lenders and creditors that you can be a responsible borrower.
+Your credit score should be something that you monitor and keep track of regularly.

-While having a good credit score is key to being able to get loans and approvals, there are many people with poor credit.
-This can be due to any number of things including missed payments, delinquencies, bankruptcies and the derogatory remarks that result from this activity.
-Others have yet to establish a verifiable credit history and have no credit.
-So, how do you go about getting a loan?
+While having a higher credit score can be helpful to being able to get approvals, there are many people with poor credit.
+This can be due to any number of things including missed payments, delinquencies, and bankruptcies.
+So, is it possible to get a lean with a low credit score?
 Below we will discuss:

 • Types of loans you can get with a bad credit score